 After six months, Lana acquires another small parcel of land immediately adjoining the main business premises to use in her business.
-The replacement land costs \$10,000, and it was her active asset before the end of the replacement asset period, so she meets the rollover conditions.
+The replacement land costs \$10,000, and it was her active asset before the end of the replacement asset period, so she meets the further conditions.

 The \$3,500 remaining capital gain disregarded under the small business rollover is only a deferral of the capital gain.
-This deferred capital gain may later become assessable if Lana does all of the following:
+This deferred capital gain may later become assessable if Lana: